How to decide between cloud and on-premise monitoring

 This begs the question, “are cloud-based SaaS offerings inherently more risky?”

 Security in the cloud is certainly different, but by no means worse.
-The shared responsibility model will require users of cloud services to get used to a new security landscape.
-It is incumbent on cloud-SaaS providers to become experts in cloud security, for the benefit of their customers.
+The shared responsibility model requires users of cloud services to adjust to a new security landscape.
+At the same time, it’s incumbent on cloud-SaaS providers to become experts in cloud security, for the benefit of their customers.

 Security